gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales shrugged apologetically.
 "I had some time to think.
 And to check some of our old simulations.
-The odds of your father's plan working are—"
+The odds of your plan working are—"

-"My *father's* plan?"
+"*My* plan?"
 Doctor Johel snapped.
-"It was your plan too, Johnson, yours as much as his.
+"It was your plan too, Johnson, yours as much as mine.
 And yes,
 I know the odds,
 but what other choice do we have?"